aliarabat/aliarabat/README.md

 - 👋 Hi, I’m @aliarabat
 - 👀 I’m interested in developing web & mobile apps
-- 🌱 I’m currently learning symfony
+- 🌱 I’m currently a PhD Student
-- 💞️ I’m looking to collaborate on establishing a new startup
+- 💞️ I’m looking for an opportunity to work on exciting projects
 - 📫 How to reach me by mail arabat50@gmail.com

 <!---